USS Vreeland: Reclassification and overhaul

 On 1 July 1975, Vreeland was reclassified a frigate and redesignated FF-1068.
 Three days later, she departed Greece to begin her voyage back to the United States.
 The warship concluded that voyage, and her three-year deployment, at Philadelphia on 30 July.
 After post-deployment standdown, she moved south to Norfolk in September for repairs but returned to Philadelphia in October in time to participate in the Navy's 200th birthday celebration on the 13th.
 Duty as a surface warfare school ship and more repairs at Norfolk followed.

 On 6 December, the frigate entered the Philadelphia Naval Shipyard, where she spent the following year undergoing a major overhaul, which she completed on 2 December 1976.
 The warship resumed duty as an active unit of the Fleet early in 1977.
 Refresher training and various qualification exercises out of her new home port of Mayport, Florida, occupied her during the first six months of 1977.
 On 25 July, she departed Mayport for a cruise to South America to participate in UNITAS XVIII, the annual series of exercises in which units of various South American navies join the United States Navy in practicing the skills of hemispheric defense.
 In November, she concluded her UNITAS cruise and reentered Mayport on the 25th.
 Leave and upkeep in port took up her time for the remainder of the year.

 Middle East

 A part of January and February 1978 was devoted to a restricted availability for Vreeland.
 The frigate devoted the ensuing months to preparations for her forthcoming deployment to the Middle East.
 Vreeland departed from Mayport on 23 July in company with Mullinix (DD-944).
 Following fuel stops at Bermuda, the Azores, and Rota, Spain, the ships transited the Mediterranean and the Suez Canal and arrived at Port Sudan, Sudan, on 9 August.
 A turnover from Glover (AGFF-1) and Barney (DDG-6) was effected, and Vreeland joined the Middle East Force.
 The remainder of the year was spent in operations with that group.
 On 31 December, Vreeland and Mullinix retransited the Suez Canal on their return to the United States.

+During evacuation of the PLO from Beirut, Lebanon in August 1982, Vreeland provided an emergency underway replenishment (UNREP) to the Greek ferry Nereus carrying armed PLO evacuees.
+This unusual operation required Vreeland to pull up directly astern of Nereus and provide a fire hose to connect both vessels together and allow for the transfer of fresh water from Vreeland.